 Updates to the Clinical Guidelines were made in May 2017 (Version 1.1) and December 2018 (Version 1.2).
 In May 2019, Version 1.3 of the Clinical Guidelines was released, with major changes to Chapter 2: Organ donor eligibility.
 These changes were made to provide more detailed guidance with respect to testing for donor transmitted infectious disease, and to incorporate recent clinical developments affecting practice in relation to donor screening, organ utilisation and recipient management.
 In July 2020, Version 1.4 of the Clinical Guidelines was released, with the addition of a new chapter on paediatric donor organ allocation (Chapter 11).
 In April 2021, Version 1.5 of the Clinical Guidelines made changes relating to; Human T-lymphotropic virus-1; allergy transmission and other donor-associated conditions, COVID-19 and the Australia and New Zealand Kidney Paired Exchange (ANZKX).
-In May 2021, Version 1.6 incorporates the revised kidney algorithm results following a review in Chapter 5 and Appendix C.
+In May 2021, Version 1.6 incorporates the revised kidney algorithm results following a review in Chapter 5 and Appendix C. In September 2021, Version 1.7 includes revised information for Chapter 2, Malignancy and Paediatric updates for section 6.5.3 and 11.3, 11.4, 11.5 and 11.5.1.

-Table B4: Contributors to updates to the TSANZ Clinical Guidelines for Organ Transplantation from Deceased Donors
+Table B4: Contributors to updates to the TSANZ Clinical Guidelines for Organ Transplantation from Deceased

+Donors